palantir/gradle-baseline/README.md

 Adds the following tasks:
 ## `com.palantir.baseline-format`

-Adds a `./gradlew format` task which autoformats all Java files using [Spotless](https://github.com/diffplug/spotless) and the Eclipse formatter.
-This formatter is configured using the `.baseline/spotless/spotless.eclipse.xml` file.
+Adds a `./gradlew format` task which autoformats all Java files using [Spotless](https://github.com/diffplug/spotless).
 Roughly equivalent to:

 ```gradle
 buildscript {